Case Studies

 Anatomy of a logo design

 logo design iconLogos come in all shapes and sizes, but not all logo files are created equally.
 Many companies are in a rush to complete their logo as it's one of the first items needed when starting a business.
-But your logo is a very important investment in your business, and a good logo will not only enhance your image — it will also save you money in the long run.

 A well executed logo file should:

-• Not have white areas - any area defined as white can create issues when used in certain types of reproduction, e.g., embroidery and silk-screening
+• Not have white areas - any area defined as white can create issues when used in certain types of reproduction, e.g., etching, embroidery and silk-screening

 • Not contain fonts - All fonts should be converted to outlines